Command Line Usage

 Examples:

-For complete options, run: python /home/runner/work/Walrio/Walrio/modules/core/player.py --help
+For complete options, run: python /home/runner/work/Walrio/Walrio/modules/core/metadata.py --help

 Playlist